mighty-gerbils/gerbil/doc/guide/intro.md

 #### Messages

-Gerbil's actors are threads, either in the current or a remote processes and communicate exchanging messages.
+Gerbil's actors are threads, either in the current or remote processes and communicate exchanging messages.
 Messages can be arbitrary objects, but usually actors communicate with structured messages:
 ```scheme